RenderKit/embree/doc/src/intro.md

 Embree supports a device concept, which allows different components of the application to use the Embree API without interfering with each other.
-An application typically first creates a device using the [rtcNewDevice] function.
+An application typically first creates a device using the [rtcNewDevice] function (or [rtcNewSYCLDevice] when using SYCL for the GPU).
 This device can then be used to construct further objects, such as scenes and geometries.
 Before the application exits, it should release all devices by invoking [rtcReleaseDevice].
 An application typically creates only a single device.
 If required differently, it should only use a small number of devices at any given time.

 Each user thread has its own error flag per device.
 If an error occurs when invoking an API function, this flag is set to an error code (if